 Creating a SQL Query

-To create a new table, please follow these steps:
+To create a new SQL Query, follow these steps:

-- Enter the name of the SQL query, the SQL statement that pulls the data out of your relational tables, and the name(s) of the relational table(s) that will store the data resulting from the SQL statement.
+- Targets – The names of the relational tables that will store the data resulting from the SQL statement.

 Executing a SQL Query